 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Yatsen Holding Limited - YSG

-/EIN News/ -- CEDARHURST, N.Y., Oct.
-26, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Yatsen Holding Limited (NYSE: YSG), if they purchased the Company’s American Depository Shares (“ADS”) between November 19, 2020 and March 10, 2022, inclusive (the “Class Period”) and/or pursuant to the Company’s November 2020 initial public offering (the “IPO”).
+CEDARHURST, N.Y., Oct.
+26, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Yatsen Holding Limited YSG, if they purchased the Company's American Depository Shares ("ADS") between November 19, 2020 and March 10, 2022, inclusive (the "Class Period") and/or pursuant to the Company's November 2020 initial public offering (the "IPO").
 Shareholders have until November 22, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/yatsen-holding-limited-nyse-ysg-ipo/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).